wcjohnchen/capstoneProject2/README.md

 ## Summary

 This study performed several machine learning models to predict housing prices for regression and classification.
 Gradient boosting regression outperforms all other models with the highest R2.
+Present CNN model was built on a simple two convolutional layers.
+A deeper network and further tuning of hyperparameters may be neccessary to improve classification accuracy for future experiments.